DanielFrydman/vue-rails-ab-testing/README.md

 ```
 The backend will be running at **http://localhost:3000** and the frontend will be running at **http://localhost:5173**, but you only need to open the frontend link since the backend is Rails API-only.

+## :books: Higher-level thoughts and Considerations
+In developing this project, my aim was to explore Content Management Systems (CMS) and delve into the implementation of AB Testing with Hygraph.
+I meticulously tracked every page view and click on the signup button.
+The goal was to offer an easy way for anyone testing my system to comprehend the total and unique page views and clicks the website received.
+The tracking dashboard also displayed a Click-Through Rate (CTR) calculated with both total and unique data.

+To calculate the CTR, I used two models.
+One for counting page views and another for counting events.
+To create charts for both total and unique data, I implemented a method in each model.
+This method returned the fetched data in a hash format, containing both total and unique data and this approach prevented unnecessary queries.
+The responsibility of calculating the CTR fell on presenters, which I used to generate data for the charts on the front end.

+I thoroughly enjoy learning about Hygraph's CDN caching capabilities.
+Understanding how it strategically distributes and caches static assets across global servers has been not only enlightening but also invaluable in optimizing content delivery.
+This knowledge not only enhances the efficiency of the platform but also contributes significantly to my overall understanding of web development best practices.

+## :microscope: Assumptions
+Since the challenge did not explicitly require displaying all this information, I decided to go beyond the basics.
+I implemented a tracking dashboard, enhancing my understanding of chartjs and presenting a better way to gather backend data using the presenter pattern, an approach I hadn't used or created before.
+I assumed that this dashboard would prove useful when comparing the CTRs of the control and test texts and it offers an efficient way to verify that tracking all data works.

+## :door: Limitations
+This project allows only two texts to be changed in Hygraph for AB testing.
+If a third option (ABC) is desired, a refactor is necessary.
+Additionally, adding more AB tests on other pages might be better addressed by creating another schema in the project or a similar approach, along with updating/creating the GraphQL queries to fetch the data.

+The main limitation lies in the lack of dynamism and ease when attempting to conduct more AB tests.
+The need to modify code and add components to the Hygraph project makes the process neither dynamic nor straightforward.
+Unfortunately, I didn't explore a solution for this challenge due to my lack of experience with this type of project.